Alex-Sand-0/gobsandgods/_posts/2023-10-26-hexagonal-shader.md

 It is basically what proposes [this tutorial](https://godotshaders.com/shader/rimworld-style-tilemap-shader-with-tutorial-video/)
 Instead of a set of tiles, it just requires a seamless texture for each biome and paints the whole world in one single shader pass.

-The overall idea is quite simple:
+The overall idea is this:
 - define a seamless texture for each tile type (ie each biome)
 - pass all these textures to a shader
 - also pass the tiles data to the shader